 "Hot diggity!"
-Agamemnon says the next morning, "That's better than black coffee."
+Agamemnon says (yes, Agamemnon is a chump) the next morning, "That's better than black coffee."
 He immediately finds his generals and repeats the dream's message word-for-word.
 He says that they should attack Troy that day, but, first, they should make a test of the soldiers' loyalty.
 Agamemnon will tell the men they can go home; then the generals will hold them back.

 Nestor agrees with this plan, and praises Agamemnon's ingenuity.
 The generals summon the troops, who gather to receive their instructions.

 Agamemnon stands in front of the troops, holding his royal scepter.
 We get a time-out from the main story while Homer explains the origins of the scepter.

 Once that's over with, Agamemnon tells the soldiers that Zeus has commanded them all to go home.
 The soldiers all start running for their ships.